et0and/portfolio-redux/content/projects/sophia.md

 <h3>Next steps</h3>

 In a real life setting things many things could potentially go wrong with a design project such as this.
-Here are some examples of what might happen and how I would approach those situations.
+Here are some examples of what might happen and how I would approach those situations:

 <div class="insight">